 Fashion designer Coco Chanel's last words were "You see, this is how you die."
 Chanel was 87 years old, tired, and ailing.
 She carried out her usual routine of preparing the spring catalog.
 She had gone for a long drive the afternoon of Saturday, January 9.
 Soon after, feeling ill, she went to bed early.
 She died on Sunday, January 10, 1971 at the Hotel Ritz, where she had resided for more than 30 years.

-Her funeral was held at the Église de la Madeleine; her fashion models occupied the first seats during the ceremony and her coffin was covered with white flowers camellias, gardenias, orchids, azaleas and a few red roses.
+Her funeral was held at the Église de la Madeleine; her fashion models occupied the first seats during the ceremony and her coffin was covered with white flowers - camellias, gardenias, orchids, azaleas and a few red roses.
 Her grave is located in the Bois-de-Vaux Cemetery, Lausanne, Switzerland - one of the most prestigious burials in the world.

 American actor James Dean's final words were: "That guy's gotta stop...
 He'll see us."
 This was said to his friend Rolf Wütherich, moments before the car crash that killed Dean.
 As his group of friends traveled to an event via U.S. Route 466, (currently SR 33) at approximately 5:15 p.m. a 1950 Ford Tudor was passing through an intersection while turning, ahead of the Dean's Porsche.
 Dean, unable to stop in time, slammed into the driver's side of the Ford resulting in Dean's car bouncing across the pavement onto the side of the highway.
 Dean's passenger, Wütherich, was thrown from the Porsche, while Dean was trapped in the car and sustained numerous fatal injuries, including a broken neck.